 Your milk may have a distinctive taste after you eat spicy or garlicky foods.
-Salads, pizzas, and a binge at your local ethnic restaurant introduce baby to these foods.
-Occasionally they may evoke a gastric protest from your baby, causing them to refuse to feed or be colicky.
+For example, pungent salads, pizzas, and ethnic foods can evoke a gastric protest from your baby.
+These foods may result in refusal to feed or be colicky.

-Broccoli, onions, Brussels sprouts, green peppers, cauliflower, cabbage – these vegetables in the raw state can bother babies, but they are less likely to be offensive when cooked.
-Personal breastfeeding experience validates what veteran breastfeeding mothers have known for a long time – gassy foods make gassy babies.
+Broccoli, onions, brussels sprouts, green peppers, cauliflower, cabbage – these vegetables in the raw state can bother babies.
+However, they are less likely to be offensive when cooked.
+Personal breastfeeding experiences validate what veteran breastfeeding mothers have known for a long time – gassy foods make gassy babies.

 Tracking Down Colic-Causing Foods

 This simple three-step technique helps to identify colic-causing foods in your breast milk.
 These steps can also be used when identifying food allergies that may arise when your baby starts solid foods.

 Keep track and list the foods in your diet that are most prone to being colic-causing foods.
 Cow’s milk is the most common culprit in the colic-causing foods list.
 Across from these, list your baby’s upsets.
 Symptoms may include: